Iamlegend-Imani/Iamlegend-Imani/README.md

 -->

-- 🔭 I’m currently working on a the [Blue Witness Project](https://github.com/Lambda-School-Labs/human-rights-first-police-ds-a) and a whole-istic wellness project
+- 🔭 I’m currently working on the [Blue Witness Project](https://github.com/Lambda-School-Labs/human-rights-first-police-ds-a) and a whole-istic wellness project
 - 🌱 I’m currently expading and utilizing my knowledge on Python and SQL (Programming Languages),Machine Learning, Predictive Modeling, Data Visualization, Data Storytelling, Natural Language Processing, and Neural Networks.
 - 👯 I’m looking to collaborate on Data Science and Computer Science